 Covering around 22 percent of the earth’s land surface, mountains play a critical role in moving the world towards sustainable economic growth.
-They not only provide sustenance and wellbeing to 915 million mountain people around the world, representing 13 percent of global population, but indirectly benefit billions more living downstream.
+They not only provide sustenance and wellbeing to 915 million mountain people around the world, representing 13 percent of global population, but mountains also indirectly benefit billions more living downstream.

 This year, the celebration of this Day aims to highlight Mountain Cultures.
 Mountains host communities with ancient cultures and traditions, and are places of religious worship, pilgrimage and rituals all over the world.
 The concept of traditional heritage, culture and spirituality is intrinsically linked with peoples’ livelihoods in the mountains, where it is often traditional lifestyles that determine the way people make a living and subsist.

 Mountains are also the sources of springs and rivers and have been revered as the home of deities throughout history.
 In times of drought, the Kikuyu people faced Mount Kenya and asked the God Ngai for rain.
 The Inca people constructed their temples on the highest peaks over 6 000 metres (m) in the Andes.
 In China, villages traditionally dedicated a temple to the local mountain deity responsible for clouds and rain.